valegiunchiglia/DS_sessions/README.md

 # Updates

-On the 13/01 the first Introductory Lecture/Coding tutorial will take place on Teams at 12.30-14.00.
+On the 13/01 the first **Introductory Lecture/Coding tutorial about R** will take place on **Teams at 12.30-14.00**.

 Check the file Schedule_sessions.md for info and links to the session and the Lecture_materials folder for all the material you need to download/have for the lecture.
-In order to join the coding tutorial, you need to set up your laptop.
+In order to join the coding tutorial, you need to set up your laptop!
+So check it out in advance.

 In the Lecture_materials folder you will find a link to a **video tutorial on how to install R/RStudio, R Exercises that you will need for the lecture (the solutions are also available, but don't check them out yet), and a R script with all the material you will go through during the lecture.**